lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ## Dashboard:
 - Your dashboard :
-   - A Courses section, which contains all courses you have created, their Course ID, start, and end date if added.
+   - A Courses section, which contains all courses you have created, their Course ID, start, and end date if added, and an aggregate course statistics download button.
    - A Commitment Templates section, which contains all of the commitment templates you have created.
 ---
 ### - Navigating to the Provider Dashboard